 For the detailed demo, you can refer the videos in the beginning of the blog.
 Rest assured, this is the way you will configure your virtual network.

 Want to learn more?
 We at edureka! have come up with a curriculum which covers exactly what you would need to crack the Microsoft Exams!
-You can have a look at the course details for Microsoft Azure training here.
+You can have a look at the Azure cloud engineer course details for Azure online training here.

 Furthermore, this Azure Virtual Network blog series will be updated frequently as we expand our blog section on Azure services, so stay tuned!

 Got a question for us?
 Please mention it in the comments section of this Azure Virtual Network Blog and we will get back to you or join our Azure Training in Belfast today.